oktavianidewi/pm2024-uc-dwh/materi-4.md

 ## 1. Installing dbt package

 To install the package dependencies for your dbt project, use `dbt deps` command.
-See [packages.yml](./pizzamura_123/packages.yml) to find out the packages that is gonna be installed. (download [packages.yml](./pizzamura_123/packages.yml) first, and put it on pizzamura_123 directory)
+See [packages.yml](./pizzamura_123/packages.yml) to find out the packages that is gonna be installed. (download [packages.yml](./pizzamura_123/packages.yml) first, and put it on pizzamura_123 directory, then run `dbt deps` command)

 ![dbt-deps](./img/materi-4/dbt-deps.png)